wsydney76/craft4-ddev-starter/README.md

 * Added extended 'Copy reference tag' element actions that generates output which can be used in markdown fields to create links.
 * Added plugins: Contact Form, Element Map (custom), Content Overview (custom, beta) SEO Mate, Sprig, Vite, Code Field
 * Prepared for CKEditor plugin (not install by default).

+### Frontend Tooling

+Run

+* `ddev npm run dev` for development (automatic reloading)
+* `ddev npm run build` for production

+Setup according to [Craft Vite](https://nystudio107.com/docs/vite/#using-ddev) docs.

+Port variables for DDEV's built-in mail catcher are hardcoded in `.ddev/docker-compose.vite.yaml` for now, as the switch from Mailhog to Mailpit in DDEV v1.122.2 comes with different variable names.

+See comments in  `.ddev/docker-compose.vite.yaml` for details.

 ## Custom Config